AztecProtocol/aztec-packages/yellow-paper/docs/cryptography/performance-targets.md

 The critical UX factor.
 To measure prover time for a transaction, we must first define a baseline transaction we wish to measure and the execution environment of the Prover.

-As we build+refine our MPV, we want to avoid optimising the best-case scenario (i.e. the most basic tx type, a token transfer).
+As we build+refine our MVP, we want to avoid optimising the best-case scenario (i.e. the most basic tx type, a token transfer).
 Instead we want to ensure that transactions of a "moderate" complexity are possible with consuer hardware.

 As a north star, we consider a private swap, and transpose it into an Aztec contract.